-SA Objectives Site s Site WM4 (formerly Site 92) WM5 (formerly Site 104) Site WM6 (formerly Site 121) SA3: Reduce the District's impact on climate change and vulnerability to its effects. + The site is located on the east side of Bradford and there are no surface water features within 500m of the site, and therefore there is very low flood risk.
+SA Objectives Sites 5 Site 92 Site 104 Site 121 SA3: Reduce the District's impact on climate change and vulnerability to its effects. + The site is located on the east side of Bradford and there are no surface water features within 500m of the site, and therefore there is very low flood risk.
 The Environment Agency flood mapping does not show any flood risk to the site. + According to the Environment Agency flood maps, the site is outside of any areas at risk from flooding. + According to the Environment Agency flood maps, the site is outside of any areas at risk from flooding.
 SA4: Safeguard and improve air, water and soil resources and reduce the number of people affected by noise and dust from waste management sites.
 0 The site is PDL.
 It is currently in use as a council depot and there is some potential for contamination on site.
 It is unlikely that the change in use of the site would result in a negative effect on soils.
 There are no groundwater source protection zones within this area, and there are no surface water features in close proximity to the site.
 The site is large enough to accommodate the full range of waste management technologies.
-There are no sensitive receptors nearby.
-Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NO x and CO 2 to the air.
+Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NOx and CO2 to the air.
 It may be possible to minimise the impact on air quality through assessment and mitigation.
-Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England The site is Greenfield and therefore the development will result in the loss of soil resources.
+Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) The site is Greenfield and therefore the development will result in the loss of soil resources.
 There are no known water features on site and no watercourses within the immediate vicinity of the site.
 There are no groundwater source protection zones in this area.
 The site is close to urban greenspace and therefore could have an effect on sensitive receptors (people using the greenspace).
 There is the potential for the site to increase the number of people affected by noise and dust.
 0 The site is PDL.
 It is currently in private use for waste management.
 There is some potential for contamination on site.
 It is unlikely that the change in use of the site would result in a negative effect on soils.
 There are no groundwater source protection zones within this area, and there are no surface water features in close proximity to the site.
 The site is large enough to accommodate the full range of waste management technologies.
 The site is currently being used for waste management and therefore there may not be any changes in levels of noise and air quality impacts.
 These could require environmental impact assessment and mitigation to ensure that a change in the type of waste management activity would not result in any negative impacts on noise and air quality.
 Stack emissions would be controlled through environmental